JordanCWard/SQL/README.md

 10. Amazon

 Given the reviews table, write a query to retrieve the average star rating for each product, grouped by month. <br>
-The output should display the month as a numerical value, product ID, and average star rating rounded to two decimal places.
+The output should display the month as a numerical value, product ID, and average star rating rounded to two decimal places. <br>
 Sort the output first by month and then by product ID.

 ``` sql
 SELECT